Seahawks’ search for the endangered O-linemen continues

 That culture has disappeared.
 So, too, has the sense of collaborative brotherhood.

-I’m not sure there’s any position-group in professional sports more tightly connected by their common duties.
+I’m not sure there’s any position group in professional sports more tightly connected by its common duties.
 Nowhere else is it so understood that the weakest link breaks the chain.

 For the linemen, that reward needs to come from their small cohort of compatriots, and from the postgame moment when the defender you’ve nullified for 75 plays comes over, shakes your hand, and you can see in his eyes that, regardless the size of his paycheck or his reputation, he knows you drove him around like a rental car all afternoon.

-Last fall, when I heard of groups passionately chanting “build the wall, build the wall,” I suspected it was Seahawks fans calling on Schneider to bolster the offensive line.
+Last fall, when I heard of groups passionately chanting “build that wall, build that wall,” I suspected it was Seahawks fans calling on Schneider to bolster the offensive line.

 I fully believe that Schneider is trying.